regebro/hovercraft/docs/presentations.rst

 Other SVG shapes
 ................

-Hovercraft doesn't support other SVG shapes, just the path.
+Hovercraft! doesn't support other SVG shapes, just the path.
 This is because organising slides in squares, etc, is quite simple anyway, and the shapes can be made into paths.
 Usually in the software you will have to select the shape and tell your software to make it into a path.
 In Inkscape, transforming an